krfisc88/kelleyfischer/README.md

 I'll put badges for the frameworks/languages/etc. that I know how to use, not sure how to display them yet.
 Maybe a collage?
 Or an animation like a trophy case or something...

-### ISSUES

-HOME
-* The background section needs to a responsive font size at widths of >=1020px.
-  * The education list buttons wrap and it looks weird
-  * The skill boxes overflow to the right
-  *